Honda Odyssey (North America): 2021 facelift

-For 2021, the Odyssey features a minor restyling that includes a redesigned front grille and tailgate trim and adds 4-way power lumbar adjustability to the front passenger seat alongside perforated leather with contrasting piping options.
-Honda Sensing is standard on all trims.
+In March 2020, for the 2021 model year, the Odyssey features a minor restyling that includes a redesigned front grille and tailgate trim and adds 4-way power lumbar adjustability to the front passenger seat alongside perforated leather with contrasting piping options.
+Honda Sensing became standard on all trims.
 A rear seat occupant reminder is added to the CabinWatch system to help prevent heatstroke among children.
-Headlight improvements for the following year's 2022 model makes the 2022 Odyssey an IIHS Top Safety Pick+.
+Headlight improvements for the following year's model makes the 2022 Odyssey an IIHS Top Safety Pick+.